OSLC/developing-oslc-applications/_harp/integrating_products_with_oslc/implementing_an_oslc_provider/1_3_intro_to_oslc4j.md

 Then, click **Add/Change** to add the `Accept` header.

 Click **Get** to execute the HTTP GET method and you should receive the collection of bugs in the format you requested via `Accept` header.
-OSLC4J and JAX-RS produce the correct serialization based on the `Accept` header.
+Eclipse Lyo and JAX-RS produce the correct serialization based on the `Accept` header.

 #### Viewing the RDF+XML or JSON representation of a Bugzilla bug